Link to your media artifact(s) giving background on the issue:

-CONSULTATION 1: John Reimers (High School Teacher with experience teaching in lower income areas with higher dropout rates): Reimers supported the idea of having state-sponsored tutoring.
+CONSULTATION 1: John Reimers, a high school teacher with experience teaching in lower income areas with higher dropout rates.
+Reimers supported the idea of having state-sponsored tutoring.
 He noted that from personal experience, he believes the most common reason for a student to drop out is feeling like their work at school does not have a purpose.
-He went on to say that this starts with a student falling behind and therefore not fully understanding their classes and benefits from learning the material in such classes.
+He went on to say that this starts with a student falling behind and therefore not fully understanding the benefits from learning the material.

-CONSULTATION 3: Lawrence Weinberg (Boston University Professor with experience in social work and poverty as it relates to education): Lawrence also gave verbal support for our proposal, but was skeptical of our ability to convince legislators for funding.
-He cited a large number of cases he has seen where state legislators, for reasons he noted were "inconceivable" did not grant funding to schools in communities where it was most needed.
-However, he admitted he had not heard anyone offer tutoring services with public school.
-Lawrence spoke similary to Reimers, saying that from his personal observations working in the field, students who dropout almost always cite the fact that their attendance and graduation will not contribute to their future success.
+CONSULTATION 3: Lawrence Weinberg, Boston University professor with experience in social work and poverty as it relates to education.
+Weinberg also gave verbal support for our proposal, but was skeptical of our ability to convince legislators for funding.
+He cited a large number of cases he has seen where state legislators, for reasons he noted were "inconceivable," did not grant funding to schools in communities where it was most needed.
+However, he admitted he had not heard anyone offer tutoring services within public school.
+Lawrence spoke similarly to Reimers, saying that from his personal observations working in the field, students who dropout almost always cite the fact that their attendance and graduation will not contribute to their future success.
 He says that the key to reducing dropout rates in communities where poverty is rampant is in showing students at such schools just how many more options a high school diploma gives them.

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.